 You'll have to choose one specific characteristic to test each time; if you tried two at the same time you wouldn't be able to know which one is actually responsible for the results you get.
 That's why each test you perform should focus on one characteristic.
 These are your options:

 - the Subject Line

 Based on whichever characteristic you choose, two different versions of your campaign will be competing with each other, using your recipients as the deciding committee.

 Whichever fares better will be dispatched to the rest of your recipients as the more successful version.
 That way you'll put your mind at ease and improve the efficiency of your campaigns, by getting to know what catches your recipients' attention.

 A. Trying two different subject lines

-Deciding the proper title for your campaign means you'll be getting a better open rate!
+Deciding the proper title for your campaign means you will be getting a better open rate.
 By setting a Subject A and a Subject B for your campaign, testing them on a percentage of your list, and then automatically sending the final campaign with the subject line that performs better to the rest of your recipients, you'll be sure to increase your numbers, not just this time, but every time.

 First, click on the Subject line button and then choose between Subject line A and Subject line B.

 Τhe second option allows you to check two different designs, which could have different messages, different text, different images, etc. Click on the Content button and then select between Design A and Design B.